Dr. Bonita Sawatzky

 Dr. Sawatzky talks about her Segway research in her ICORD Research Profile video.

 After 20 years as an ICORD researcher, Dr. Sawatzky stepped down as a Principal Investigator on March 1, 2023.
-She will continue to collaborate with her ICORD colleagues as an Associate Member.
+She will continue to collaborate with her ICORD colleagues as an Investigator.

 Recent publications